Ioannis-G/tha-ta-ftiaxei/README.md

 ![image](https://github.com/Ioannis-G/tha-ta-ftiaxei/assets/113134133/f3968d0a-7d0e-4bd8-9adc-893040ce626a)

 ### II.
 "LineString" and "MultiLineString" Features

+Lines are treated by this tool either as TopSky / GroundRadar "LINE:" definitions or ESE Ground Network entries.
+If the selected GeoJSON file contains either "LineString" or "MultiLineString" features, a selection window opens to choose between the available modes of processing.

+**TopSky Line Mode:**

 1. For both LineString and MultiLineString geometries, the coordinates of a LineString (whether from a single LineString or one within a MultiLineString) are processed and each pair of points is treated as the start and end of a line segment respectively.
 2. For each line segment, the latitude and longitude of the start and end points are converted to Degrees, Minutes, and Seconds format using a function.
 3. This information is then formated as "LINE:" segments, including the DMS-formatted start and end coordinates, and is then outputed to the TextBox.